Course Outline

 Enhance Command Line Productivity for Government

-Improve the efficiency of command execution by leveraging advanced features of the Bash shell, shell scripts, and various utilities provided by Red Hat Enterprise Linux for government operations.
+Improve command execution efficiency by leveraging advanced features of the Bash shell, shell scripts, and various utilities provided by Red Hat Enterprise Linux.

 -